Last Updated on

 Nepal is a special destination for me.
 It is the first country where I’ve seen the mountain peaks for real a few years back and that view stays in my head till date.
-My first trip to Nepal was stuffed with different cultural activities, sightseeing, and natural places, however, I didn’t go for a trek.
+My first trip was stuffed with different cultural activities, sightseeing, and natural places, however, I didn’t go for trekking in Nepal.
 I had my own fears and questions which required something beyond Google.

 Maybe this post will become that motivating push for someone to take this challenge.
 I was writing this guide as a person who has completed the first serious trek and kept in mind my questions and fears I had before.
 My main goal is to provide a big picture and a starting point for further planning.
-I’m also working on a pdf version now that you will be able to download and take with you.
+I’m also working on an Annapurna Circuit guidebook (pdf version) that you will be able to download and take with you.

-Summary: YES, you can do it without preparation.
+Summary: YES, you can trek Annapurna Circuit without preparation.
 NO, you don’t need a guide or a porter.
 YES, you can complete the whole trek with close to none mountain sickness if you do correct acclimatization.
 Here is a table of contents for your convenience:

 - Best time to trek Annapurna Circuit

-- Annapurna Circuit by yourself – is it safe?
+- Annapurna Circuit solo – is it safe?

 - Distance & time: how many days do I need to trek Annapurna Circuit?